 The South African government has launched a nation-wide drive to sell defence bonds to help pay for the country's armed forces.

-The South African government has launched a nation-wide drive to sell defence bonds to help pay for the country's armed forces.
+Background: The South African government has launched a nation-wide drive to sell defence bonds to help pay for the country's armed forces.
 At sales drives up and down the Republic's five provinces on Saturday, (1 October) Prime Minister John Vorster, President Nicolaas Diederichs, and cabinet ministers helped launch the drive with the aid of a pop song, a radio competition to choose a campaign slogan, and military parades.